Girl with rare genetic condition gets gift of service dog thanks to the kindness of strangers

 MADEIRA, Ohio — A girl and her dog – there’s so much more behind that phrase than meets the eye.
 It’s a new chapter in the story lots of people know as Jerrica’s Journey.

-“it’s awe-inspiring really,” Jerrica’s mother, Barbara McClaren said.
+“it’s awe-inspiring, really,” Jerrica’s mother, Barbara McClaren, said.
 “We were so astonished.”

-She shares pictures of how her 13-year-old daughter Jerrica lives on Facebook with a ventilator and a trach.
+She shares pictures of how her 13-year-old daughter, Jerrica, lives on Facebook with a ventilator and a trach.
 She was born with a condition called Congenital Myasthenic Syndrome – a genetic disease that makes it difficult for her to move her muscles.

 But to keep up with Jerrica, McClaren said she still has to follow the trail left by her daughter’s wheelchair.